Christmas Dinner Shopping List

 Drain and fry off the sprouts with pancetta and chestnuts and put the parcel of pigs in blankets into the oven to get warm.

-Remove the stuffing from the oven, put the carrots onto boil & heat up the bread sauce you made ahead.
+Remove the stuffing from the oven, put the carrots onto boil and heat up the bread sauce you made ahead.

-Remove parsnips, pigs in blankets & roast potatoes from the oven & plate up with the turkey, stuffing & vegetables.
-Serve with your pre-prepared cranberry sauce, bread sauce & gravy on the side.
+Remove parsnips, pigs in blankets and roast potatoes from the oven and plate up with the turkey, stuffing and vegetables.
+Serve with your pre-prepared cranberry sauce, bread sauce and gravy on the side.

 Lunch is served.
 Bring everything to the table and enjoy a well-deserved drink (or two)...